awsdocs/aws-greengrass-developer-guide/doc_source/opcua.md

        },
        subscriptions: [
            {
-           name: 'MyPumpSeed',
+           name: 'MyPumpSpeed',
-           nodeId: 'ns=1;s=PumpSeed',
+           nodeId: 'ns=1;s=PumpSpeed',
            },
        ],
    };
    ```

-   In this case, we are connecting to an OPC\-UA server running on the same host as our Greengrass Core, on port 26543, and monitoring one node that has an OPC\-UA Id `'ns=1;s=PumpSeed'`\.
+   In this case, we are connecting to an OPC\-UA server running on the same host as our Greengrass Core, on port 26543, and monitoring one node that has an OPC\-UA Id `'ns=1;s=PumpSpeed'`\.

 1. Configure the authentication mode